jeremywbrazell/reading-notes/401-Reading-Prep.md

 5. Replace the comments or pseudo-code w/ real code
 6. Optimize the real code

-**Spend at least 70% on steps 1-3**

 > **“Nothing can be automated that cannot be done manually!”**

 ## The [Mathematical Induction]( https://en.wikipedia.org/wiki/Mathematical_induction) Approach
 -	Use this to solve for step 1 first, then 2

 # [Pretend Your Time Is Worth $1000/Hour & You’ll Become 100x More Productive]( https://medium.com/swlh/pretend-your-time-is-worth-1-000-hour-and-youll-become-100x-more-productive-f04628bb3e6d)

-- Programming is automation.
+(Programming is automation.)

-If your time was worth this amount…
+**If your time was worth this amount…**
     - What would your life look like?
     - What people would you stop putting up with?
     - What problems would you stop wasting time on?
     - What things would you stop — and start — doing?

 > “Busyness” Isn’t a Badge of Honor; It’s a Sign of Weakness